ruofei-wang/ion/docker/README.md

 4. [Kubernetes deployment on GCP](#deploy-on-gcp-google-cloud-platform)
 5. [Kubernetes deployment on AliCloud](#deploy-on-ali-cloud)
 6. [Troubleshooting](#troubleshooting)
 ## Prerequisites

 The ION node, whether it is validator or fullnode, requires a public IP address.
-If your server is within an internal network or Kubernetes, you have to make sure that the required ports are available from the outside.

-Also pay attention to [hardware requirements](https://github.com/ice-blockchain/ion-utils/tree/master/documentation/validator/Readme.md) for ION fullnodes and validators.
-Pods and StatefulSets in this guide imply these requirements.
+If your server is within an internal network or kubernetes you have to make sure that the required ports are available from the outside.

-It is recommended that everyone read the Docker chapter first in order to get a better understanding of the ION Docker image and its parameters.
+It is recommended to everyone to read Docker chapter first in order to get a better understanding about ION Docker image and its parameters.

 ## Docker